-The next leg of your adventure is “The Gorge”.
-This route takes you through a beautiful river ravine and over some tricky terrain.
-Once through the rocky river bed, the ride heads back to the sea through valleys and along winding cattle tracks before reaching your next destination – Kob Inn (or similar).
-You arrive just in time for lunch.
-In the afternoon you have the opportunity to relax and soak up the laidback hospitality of another coastal treasure.
-With a pub on the rocks overlooking the wild seas and sheltered private beaches on either side, this is an exquisite location in which to kick back and truly embrace ‘Africa time’.
+The next leg of the adventure is “The Gorge”.
+This route leads through a beautiful river ravine and over some tricky terrain.
+Once through the rocky river bed, the ride heads back to the sea through valleys and along winding cattle tracks before reaching the next destination – Kob Inn (or similar).
+Arrive just in time for lunch.
+Relax in the afternoon and soak up the laid back hospitality of another coastal treasure.
+With a pub on the rocks overlooking the wild seas and sheltered private beaches on either side, this is an exquisite location to kick back and truly embrace ‘Africa time’.
 Overnight at Kob Inn Hotel or similar.

-Today you should be fresh and ready for a full day in the saddle.
-The tides dictate the day's schedule which will take you about 20kms up the coast along sheltered beaches, into hidden coves and beautiful lagoons.
-Your guide will select a suitable spot for you to enjoy a picnic and a swim in a lagoon before heading back to Kob Inn (or similar) for an evening of delicious dining and maybe a few cocktails!
+Today is a full day in the saddle.
+The tides dictate the day's schedule which will takes riders about 20kms up the coast along sheltered beaches, hidden coves and beautiful lagoons.
+The guide will select a suitable for a picnic lunch and a swim in the lagoon before heading back to Kob Inn (or similar) for an evening of delicious dining and maybe a few cocktails!
 Overnight at Kob Inn Hotel or similar.